1Password/scim-examples/docker/README.md

 Bearer token: jafewnqrrupcnoiqj0829fe209fnsoudbf02efsdo
 ```

-3. Once your scimsession file has been created, use the Linux Bash `deploy.sh` script to deploy the SCIM bridge.
+3. Once your scimsession file has been created, use the Linux Bash `./docker/deploy.sh` script to deploy the SCIM bridge.
 Have the domain name indicated by the DNS record created for the SCIM bridge ready.
 This script will do the following :

     1. For `docker-compose`, it generate a `scim.env` file that allows the scimsession file to be passed into the container without insecurely writing it to the container filesystem.
 For `docker-swarm`, it will create a secret called `scimsession`, which the op-scim container will then read from `/run/secrets`, as defined in docker-compose.yml.